+CHPC has been a leading voice in discussions surrounding the ongoing process to rezone SoHo/NoHo.
 Although the lower Manhattan neighborhood was once a haven of opportunity and affordability for low-income New Yorkers and struggling artists, it has since transformed into one of the most expensive districts in the country, characterized by luxury retail and high-end fashion.
-In 2019, the City launched a process to update the area’s outdated and onerous zoning laws and once again share in the benefits that SoHo/ NoHo has to offer.
-Yet the rezoning has since been stalled due to opposition from local stakeholders.
+Updating SoHo/NoHo’s outdated and exclusionary zoning is a crucial first step towards a more equitable development framework for New York City.

 The Final Countdown

-Rezoning SoHo/NoHo is one of five housing policies recommended by CHPC to end the current mayoral administration with progress & results.
+Rezoning SoHo/NoHo is one 5 housing policies recommended by CHPC to end the mayoral administration with progress & results.

-CHPC’s Executive Director Jessica Katz authored “The Window is Closing to Rezone for a More Equitable SoHo,” an opinion piece in City Limits.
+CHPC Executive Director authored “The Window is Closing to Rezone for a More Equitable SoHo,” which appeared in City Limits.

-Removing unnecessary barriers to affordable housing development is identified as a key strategy for promoting equitable development in the draft plan from Where We Live NYC, the City’s initiative to affirmatively futher fair housing.
+Rezoning SoHo/NoHo is a key strategy for equitable development identified in Where We Live, the City’s plan to affirmatively further fair housing.